-BMW CCA Club Racing Rules V24.6 - 05/15/2019 Page 121 of 146 Bias Ply Construction - A tire construction in which the structural plies of the main carcass form an angle considerably greater than zero relative to a cross section of the tire.
+BMW CCA Club Racing Rules V24.6 - 05/15/2019 Page 121 of 146 Copyright 2019 BMW Car Club of America, Inc.

+Bias Ply Construction - A tire construction in which the structural plies of the main carcass form an angle considerably greater than zero relative to a cross section of the tire.